wwong4374/rewards-points/README.md

 7.21.0
 ```

-If a version is shown, the installation was successful!
+If a version is shown, you're all set!